Tainted06/Animated-Status-Selfbot/README.md

 Discord TOS: https://discord.com/terms

 When you run this program, all your server folders will be deleted!
-And your servers will be rearraged
+And your servers will be rearranged
 I'm not sure why this happens, possibly a bug in the api

 ![Example Gif](https://github.com/Tainted06/Animated-Status-Selfbot/blob/main/Assets/ChObMmlUlj.gif "Example Gif")